CSCfi/csc-user-guide/docs/apps/pytorch.md

 Machine learning framework for Python.

+!!!
+Important

+    **Starting from PyTorch version 1.7 our modules will be based on Singularity by default**.
+This is mainly due to the performance issues of conda-based environments on shared file systems, causing long  start-up delays for Python scripts on CSC's supercomputers.
+Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
+For more information, see our [machine learning guide](../support/tutorials/gpu-ml.md).

 ## Available

 Available on Puhti only.
 Currently supported PyTorch versions and corresponding modules to load: